boynux/boynux-orig-blog/_posts/2014-7-19-facebook-api-with-angularjs-app-part-2.md

 ---
 layout: post
 title:  Using Facebook API with AngularJs app - Part 2
+excerpt: In this part I'm going to cover how to use Facebook API with AngularJs App to implement Facebook Login feature.
+With this feature you can easily integrate your AngularJs apps with Facebook social oAuth.
 ---

 [<img class="size-medium wp-image-845 aligncenter" title="AngularJS Facebook" alt="Facebook API with AngularJs app" src="http://www.boynux.com/wp-content/uploads/2014/03/angularjs-facebook-300x120.png" width="300" height="120" />][1]